Start of Academic Year September 2021

 This document will be continually updated; if you cannot find the information you are looking for, please send your questions to email@example.com and we will add these to this list of FAQs.

-As always, we would like to keep you informed of the latest news about the health situation in France.
+We would like to update you on the health situation in France.

 We are of course maintaining our regular remote entrance tests; you can therefore apply for any of our study programmes, wherever you are, by clicking here.